Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 circle = plt.Circle((x, y), 0.65, facecolor=stage_colours[i],

-edgecolor="white", linewidth=2)
+edgecolor='white', linewidth=2)

 ax.add_patch(circle)

-ax.text(x, y + 0.08, stage, ha="center", va="center",
+ax.text(x, y + 0.08, stage, ha='center', va='center',

-# Description outside the circle
+# Description outside the circle — darkened to "0.3" for contrast

 desc_x = (radius + 1.1) * np.cos(angle)